Difference Between 304 and 316 Stainless Steel

 SS 304 is a versatile stainless steel and the most commonly used stainless steel, it is widely used to produce equipment and parts that require good corrosion resistance and formability, such as food equipment, general chemical equipment.

 SS304 has excellent hot and cold processing and forming properties, can be processed to produce various products such as plates, pipes, wires, belts, strip, and tapes.
 It is suitable for manufacturing cold heading, deep drawing, and deep drawing forming parts.
-304 stainless steel welding performance is common, can be welded using the usual welding method, no heat treatment before and after welding.
+304 stainless steel welding performance is good, can be welded using the usual welding method, no heat treatment required before welding.